germinateplatform/germinate-builder/README.md

 # Germinate Builder

+**This repository has been archived on 2020-03-27.
+With the release of Germinate 4.0.0 and the docker containers made available on DockerHub, this software is obsolete.**

 The Germinate Builder is a tool to automate the deployment-process of Germinate.
 Once set up, it only takes a few mouse clicks to deploy any number of Germinate instances to the servers.
 This significantly simplifies the distribution of new versions of Germinate.